Directed Ramsey and Anti-Ramsey Schemes and the Flexible Atom Conjecture: Finite Relation Algebras

-This section is directed at experts in relation algebras.
 We will give some explicit finite representations of relation algebras.
 Many of these algebras contain flexible atoms.
-Thus we eliminate several potential small counterexamples to the Flexible Atom Conjecture:
+Thus we eliminate several potential small counterexamples to the Flexible Atom Conjecture.

-\begin{conjecture} Every finite integral relation algebra with a flexible atom, i.e., an atom that does not participate in any forbidden diversity cycles, is representable over a finite set. \end{conjecture}

-Since all representations considered here are group representations, throughout we let $\rho$ be a representation that maps into the powerset of $\zp$ (although the base set for the representation is actually $\zp\times\zp$), where $p$ is given by context.
+Since all representations considered here are group representations, throughout we let $\rho$ be a representation that maps into the powerset of $\mathbb{F}_{p}$, where $p$ is given by context.
 We use the numbering system and notation given in Maddux's book \cite{Madd}.
 Unless otherwise noted, all algebras in this section were not previously known to be finitely representable.
-In most cases, we use the fact that the algebra in question embeds in some Directed Ramsey or Anti-Ramsey algebra.
+In most cases, we use the fact that the algebra in question embeds in some directed Ramsey or anti-Ramsey scheme.